The troubled nation of Zefra needs your help!

 But by mid-2009 all parties to the violence in and near Zefra had exhausted

 themselves.
-Every party seemed to see some advantage in ending hostilities.
+Every party seemed to see some advantage in an end to hostilities.

 Some of the parties saw it as a chance to re-established norms of civil behaviour